 Are we there yet?

 We travel through landscapes that people left for Northern Ireland 400 years ago: Yorkshire, Cumbria, Scotland.
-We comment on how barren some of the land looks.
+We comment on how barren some of this land looks.

 In the waiting room for foot passengers at Cairnryan, we have a chat with a Scottish guy who is traveling with two friends.
 They are, they say, on an Orange tour for three days, Belfast and Londonderry.
 Two of them used to work for the Navy at Farslane.
 Susan tells them she used to protest on the other side.
 We keep talking, wish each other enjoyable journeys.